18 Retirement Money Mistakes People Still Make (And How You Can Avoid Them)

 People are living longer, and that’s great, unless your savings run dry too soon.
 Using the 4% rule is a helpful starting point, but many retirees fail to factor in healthcare and housing costs over 20 or 30 years.

-Planning for a longer-than-expected life is one of the smartest moves you can make.
+Planning for a longer-than-expected life helps you avoid one of the most serious retirement savings mistakes.

 🙋♂️If you like what you are reading so far, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube.💪